-It is anticipated that the model will be calibrated to "current" conditions, as measured during the RI field investigation.
-If appropriate, this may include calibration to transient hydrologic events that are measured during the OU-3 RI/FS investigation, such as transient surface water-groundwater interactions, or transient changes in pumping conditions.
-In model calibration, simulated heads, fluxes, concentrations, and other model-computed variables (if relevant) are compared to field measured values and estimates (Woessner and Andersen 1992).
+While details will be developed in the Groundwater Modeling Work Plan, the model will be calibrated to historical water level and river stage measurements and allowed to reach equilibrium at steady state prior to calibrating with "current" conditions.
+Model calibration will also include transient hydrologic events, such as transient surface water-groundwater interactions, or changes in pumping conditions.
+In model calibration, simulated heads, fluxes, concentrations, and other model-computed variables are compared to field measured values and estimates (Woessner and Andersen 1992).
 Aquifer parameters and stresses are adjusted repeatedly to reduce the residual error between simulated and measured values.
-This process generally continues until the remaining residual errors and subjectively judged "acceptable."
-The amount of effort that is required in calibrating a ground-water flow model is dependent upon the intended use of the model (that is, the modeling objectives).
-The adequacy of the model calibration will be based on the modeling objectives stated in the modeling work plan, and upon the following criteria (Reilly and Harbaugh 2004):
+This process generally continues until the remaining residual errors are subjectively judged to be "acceptable."

+The effort that is required in to calibrate a groundwater flow model is dependent upon the intended objective of the model (that is, the modeling objectives).
+The Groundwater Modeling Work Plan will provide more detailed calibration objectives.